Oct 7, 2022, 6:49:19 AM CDT Jul 3, 2024, 6:05:04 PM CDT

 How can I help my child with ADHD succeed in school?

-To receive accommodations from your child's school, you should schedule a visit with your child's pediatrician.
-The pediatrician may ask a few questions or have you and your child's teacher fill out a questionnaire so your child can receive a proper diagnosis.
+Getting the right accommodations can help your child navigate ADHD in school.
+To receive accommodations from your child's school, you should schedule a visit with your child's medical provider.
+A medical provider may ask a few questions or have you and your child's teacher fill out a questionnaire so your child can receive a proper diagnosis.
 Once your child is diagnosed, you can work with the school on implementing a Section 504 plan – an accommodation plan to set your child up for academic success.

 Parents can propose accommodations, including: